US Budget Deficit Drops By Half In 2022 On Pandemic Recovery - UrduPoint

 This was helped by higher individual and corporation tax collections, bolstered by employment growth, with tax revenues for the fiscal year ended September 30 surging a record $850 billion from 2021.

+President Joe Biden hailed the big drop as evidence of a resurgent economy just three weeks ahead of November's crucial midterm elections to decide control of Congress.

+Hailing the "largest ever decline in the federal deficit," Biden called the development "further proof that we're rebuilding the economy."
+The development, he said, was part of "the good news on the economy" that he predicted would help Democrats climb back in the polls, which currently show Republicans poised for victory.
-"Today's joint budget statement provides further evidence of our historic economic recovery," said Treasury Secretary Janet Yellen in a statement, citing the American Rescue Plan stimulus package.

-In a statement, officials added that the US has "more than recovered all of the jobs lost during the pandemic".
+Treasury Secretary Janet Yellen, in a statement citing the American Rescue Plan stimulus package, said "today's joint budget statement provides further evidence of our historic economic recovery."
+In a statement, officials also added that the US has "more than recovered all of the jobs lost during the pandemic".

 The economy added more than 10 million jobs since early 2021, while unemployment returned to its pre-pandemic level.